 To "garnish" a glass of lemonade means you'll decorate the cup of lemonade with something fresh and pretty to make it more appealing.

 The obvious choice would be to add some whole strawberries or lemon slices to your cup so guests know the flavors to expect.

 If you want to add a fun spin to the lemonade, try adding a sprig or two of one of the following fresh herbs:

-For sure!
 Kids are totally capable of making this easy strawberry lemonade all on their own.

 The simple tasks they will need to do include: